 As a blogger, I can see a lot of similarities between growing a YouTube channel and a blog.
 YouTube and blogging are very similar in many ways, even in terms of monetization.

-Digging deeper into how to grow a YouTube channel, I’ve found these valuable tips that might help you not only learn how to become a YouTuber but how to actually make money from your videos.
+Digging deeper into how to grow a YouTube channel, I’ve found these valuable tips that might help you not only learn how to become a YouTuber but also how you can make money from your videos.

 1. Take baby steps but provide value

-Nancy of Nancybadillo.com recently shared one of her wins at growing her YouTube channel that has just earned 31,000 subscribers.
+Nancy of Nancybadillo.com recently shared one of her wins at growing her YouTube channel which has earned 31,000 subscribers.
 On her Facebook page, Nancy shared:

 What did I do to grow my YouTube channel?